At Holly Lea, we want you to live your life the way you’d like it to be, not as you’re told it has to be.

 Once you have chosen your home, we will bring all the services and care you need to you.
 Independent retirement living has been offered in the village since its establishment in 2006, with a further 20 one and two bedroom apartments recently completed.

 The new architecturally designed Morven Apartments are set among three acres of tranquil, park-like grounds and offer all the conveniences of a modern home in a charming old-world setting.
 Look out over groomed garden beds and established trees, listen to the birdsong and relax in the comfort of your own home.

-Holly Lea offers a range of elegant residences, from comfortable, thoughtful studios, through to spacious, airy two-bedroom apartments.
+Holly Lea offers a range of elegant residences to seniors, from comfortable, thoughtful studios, through to spacious, airy two-bedroom apartments.
 Each apartment is fitted with a contemporary kitchen, bathroom, lounge and patio, providing the ultimate in comfort, quality and practicality.
 Attention to detail and craftsmanship is obvious in the finer details, including stone benchtops and a contemporary colour palette.

 Plans are also under way for a purpose-built facility onsite to cater for residents requiring hospital and memory assisted care.

 Village Manager Juliane Brand says Holly Lea residents enjoy a boutique lifestyle where customised aged care services are provided as and when needed.

 “Rather than having to move from an independent living situation to a rest home or hospital, we bring the services to you."

 “Many people considering a move to a retirement village are reluctant to follow a rigid set of rules, leaving behind the routines and activities that make them happy."

 “This is where Holly Lea is different.
 Special care is taken to support your lifestyle through a personalised approach and attention to detail.
 We can simply add additional services, and care as your circumstances change.
 It’s your choice.

 “If we could sum up the Holly Lea difference it would be about you and what you want,” says Julianne.